-- 1. A preliminary assessment of risk, mental status and medical stability and the need for further evaluation or other mental health services must be conducted.
-This includes contact with the member, family members or other collateral sources (e.g., caregiver, school personnel) with pertinent information for the purpose of a preliminary assessment and/or referral to other alternative mental health services at an appropriate level; - 2.
-CS includes out of home short-term or extended intervention for the identified Medicaid-eligible individual based on initial and ongoing assessment of needs, including crisis resolution and debriefing; - 3.
-CS includes follow up with the individual and with the individual's caretaker and/or family members; and
+- A preliminary assessment of risk, mental status and medical stability and the need for further evaluation or other mental health services must be conducted.
+This includes contact with the member, family members or other collateral sources (e.g., caregiver, school personnel) with pertinent information for the purpose of a preliminary assessment and/or referral to other alternative mental health services at an appropriate level. - CS includes out of home short-term or extended intervention for the identified Medicaid-eligible individual based on initial and ongoing assessment of needs, including crisis resolution and debriefing. - CS includes follow up with the individual and with the individual's caretaker and/or family members. - CS includes consultation with a physician or with other qualified providers to assist with the individual's specific crisis.